3rfaan/turing-complete/CPU Architecture.md

 | 100  | `ADD`       |
 | 101  | `SUB`       |

-We could just add two additional `MUX` components but I decided to redo the whole eninge.
+We could just add two additional `MUX` components but I decided to redo the whole engine.
 It will be easier to comprehend.
-This is because now we have some 8-bit components we didn't have when we built the logic engine.
+This is because now we have some 8-bit components we didn't have when we built the original logic engine.
 So instead of using `OR` and `NOT` gates to create `NAND`, `NOR` and `AND` we will just use the designated components:

 ![Arithmetic Engine 1](./assets/cpu_architecture/arithmetic_engine_1.png)